 FindLaw provides information on all 50 states' traffic laws in the section below.
 Even if you are not facing charges for a traffic violation, it is helpful to familiarize yourself with your local and state driving laws.

 How an Attorney Can Help with a Traffic Violation

-With many traffic violations, all you do is write a check and send it to your local traffic court.
-But sometimes it pays to hire a lawyer, depending on what's at stake.
-Even a $50 ticket can be worth fighting if the points accrued would result in a license suspension, for instance.
-And even minor traffic tickets with negligible fines can result in a higher insurance premium, so you want to consider the overall consequence of your violation.
+Many motorists simply shrug off a traffic violation by writing a check and sending it to their local traffic court.
+However, it often pays to hire a lawyer, depending on the stakes of the cited violation.
+Even a ticket that carries a small fine could be worth fighting if the accrual of points on the driver's record would result in a license suspension.
+Also, even minor traffic tickets with small fines could result in higher insurance premiums.
+So, it may be necessary to consider the overall consequences of the violation.

 Additionally, some states consider driving-related violations to be misdemeanors.
 For example, failure to drive with a valid driver's license or vehicle registration may lead to a misdemeanor.
 Anyone facing a misdemeanor charge should consider speaking to a lawyer skilled in criminal defense or specializing in traffic offenses.